Coronavirus Resources for Breastfeeding Families

 We are continuing to offer virtual, office and in-home lactation consults during the coronavirus pandemic.
 Breastfeeding is essential to the health and well being of mothers and babies, and it's never more important than during times of crisis or health emergencies.
 Breastfeeding provides food security.
 It is always readily available without needing a trip to the store or worrying about a shortage of formula.
 Breastfeeding is also psychologically protective for both mother and baby, as it provides hormones that promote relaxation and bonding during stressful times.

-Although the new COVID-19 vaccines were not tested on breastfeeding mothers, it is not expected that the vaccine would cause any adverse effects to infant.
-If you would otherwise be interested in getting the the COVID-19 vaccine, you don't need to let your lactational status stop you.
-You can continue breastfeeding as normal after receiving the vaccine.
+Although the COVID-19 vaccines were not tested on breastfeeding mothers, it is not expected that the vaccine would cause any adverse effects to infant.
+If you would otherwise get the the COVID-19 vaccine, you don't need to let your lactational status stop you.
+In fact, breastfeeding is a motivating factor for many women to get the vaccine since baby will receive valuable antibodies via your breastmilk to help protect them from COVID-19.

 Here are some steps we are taking to ensure the health of all the families we support: